balusena/kubernetes-for-devops/06-Kubernetes Services/Kubernetes Service.md

-**2.Service discovery:** Services make it easy for pods to find and communicate with each other,simplifying the development of distributed systems.Kubernetes provides DNS names for services,allowing applications to use service names instead of hardcoding IP addresses. his automatic service discovery mechanism facilitates smoother interactions between microservices,enabling developers to build scalable and modular applications without worrying about dynamic IP address changes.
+**2.Service discovery:** Services make it easy for pods to find and communicate with each other,simplifying the development of distributed systems.Kubernetes provides DNS names for services,allowing applications to use service names instead of hard coding IP addresses.This automatic service discovery mechanism facilitates smoother interactions between microservices,enabling developers to build scalable and modular applications without worrying about dynamic IP address changes.